SL-itw/osrm-slurm/README.md

 # osrm-slurm
-Here are a list of slurm code and R functions to calculate proximity metrics using a high performance computer in a job based framework
+Here are a list of slurm code and R functions to calculate proximity metrics using a high performance computer (HPC) in a job based framework.
+This protocol is set up such that an osrm machine can have time to start up in the background when using a HPC to then take http requests from R code.

 ## Route Engine Setup
 Here are steps to get the route engine ready for use.